wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 <p class=fip id=p5>
-5.&emsp;The children of God are entitled to the perfect comfort that comes from perfect trust.
+5. The children of God are entitled to the perfect comfort that comes from perfect trust.
 ²Until they achieve this, they waste themselves and their true creative powers on useless attempts to make themselves more comfortable by inappropriate means.
 3But the real means are already provided, and do not involve any effort at all on their part.
 ⁴The Atonement is the only gift that is worthy of being offered at the altar of God, because of the value of the altar itself.